-Easy to use web sites don't just happen.
-Creating a usable web site requires a focus on the product's users at all stages of the design and development project.
+Easy to use apps and websites don't just happen.
+Creating a usable system requires a focus on the product's users at all stages of the design and development project.

 A Better Alternative to Traditional Software Design Processes